-Pastor Veronice Horne opens every United Community Corporation board meeting with a prayer.
+Pastor Veronice Horne opened every United Community Corporation board meeting with a prayer.

 Anyone that knows the pastor would expect nothing less.
-Prayer is as much a part of her life as breathing and each time that she closes her eyes to talk with God, her words carry hope, faith and most importantly, gratitude.
-Pastor Horne herself has a lot to be grateful for.
-Long before she became a pastor, God helped her through her darkest days.
+Prayer was as much a part of her life as breathing and each time she closed her eyes to talk with God, her words carried hope, faith and most importantly, gratitude.
+Despite passing away on Nov.
+9, 2020, Pastor Horne's life mission is still as strong as ever and lives in the hearts of all those she surrounded herself with.

 Then, a free meal at Newark’s Goodwill Rescue Mission changed the trajectory of her life forever.
 One of the organization’s churchwomen approached her with a conversation and helped Veronice find her passion for helping people.
-That conversation was one of the moments that motivated Veronice to graduate high school, get a job, eventually marry and pushed her towards her generous life mission.
+That conversation was one of the moments that motivated Veronice to graduate from East Orange Adult High School, get a job, marry and pushed her towards her generous life mission.

 Throughout her esteemed career in charitable service, Pastor Horne has helped thousands of people.
 She served as a board member for both the Goodwill Rescue Mission and United Community Corporation.
 Using her own money, Pastor Horne purchased food and clothing and personally distributed the items from her car trunk in the heart of Newark.
 In 2011, Pastor Horne founded her passion project, The Hands of a Woman Ministry Inc. - where she offered a hand up to women dealing with homelessness, addiction and abuse.
 Much like UCC's goal of bringing clients from dependency to self-sufficiency, Pastor Horne’s mission was to restore her clients to a life of independence.